deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

     resource:
       name: cpu
       target:
-        # сscale up if the average CPU utilization by all the Pods in scaleTargetRef exceeds the specified value
+        # scale up if the average CPU utilization by all the Pods in scaleTargetRef exceeds the specified value
         type: Utilization      # for type: Resource metrics only the type: Utilization parameter is available
         averageUtilization: 70 # scale up if all the Deployment's Pods have requested 1 CPU core and consumed more than 700m on average
   - type: Resource